 - Jackson Hole, Wyoming where I lived with family and snowboarded the Tetons.
 Everyone needs to visit at least once.

-- Now in Southern Oregon, where I’m learning to embrace a slower pace and trying to find my center through books, hiking and podcasts.
+- Southern Oregon where I learned to embrace a slower pace of life and found more of myself in the calm via reading, meditating, hiking and overindulging in podcasts.
 I love podcasts.

 What I do